flowstocktool-spec/flowstock/README.md

-# StockAlert Pro - Inventory Management System
+# Flowstock - Inventory Management System

 A comprehensive inventory management system for e-commerce sellers with automated stock alerts and supplier notifications.